Emma Edmonds specialized in disguises. It was a way of life you could say, one which began in her teens.

-Back then she was a living on a farm in New Brunswick, Canada.
-Being raised by a doting mother and an abusive father who resented Emma for not being born a boy.
+Back then, she lived on a farm in New Brunswick, Canada, being raised by a doting mother and an abusive father who resented Emma for not being born a boy.
 He wasn’t good to her.
-And when he tried to marry her off at fifteen, she decided the time was right to leave.
+And when he tried to marry her off at fifteen, she decided to leave.

-She traveled alone to the U.S. Which is where Emma Edmonds became Franklin Thompson, probably because Franklin had more opportunities than Emma did.
-And Franklin became a bible salesman living in Hartford, Connecticut, and then a book seller in Flint, Michigan.
+She traveled alone to the U.S. And this is where Emma Edmonds became Franklin Thompson, probably because Franklin had more opportunities than Emma did.
+And Franklin became a bible salesman living in Hartford, Connecticut, and then a bookseller in Flint, Michigan.

-Then the Civil War started.
-And Emma, an ardent supporter of the Union, felt a duty to serve.
+Soon the Civil War started.
+Emma, an ardent supporter of the Union, felt a duty to serve.
 So she joined.
-As Franklin of course.
+As Franklin, of course.
 Physical checks were sparse then.

 Emma needed to infiltrate the Confederate camp stationed near her own.
 So Emma did what Emma knew how to do well.
 She changed her identity.
-Franklin Thompson became Cuff, a southern black man.
-She used silver nitrate to darken her skin.
+Using silver nitrate to darken her skin, Franklin Thompson became Cuff, a southern black man.
 And then she wandered near the Confederate camp, expecting to be picked up for some work need.
 Which she was.

-She learned important information over a few days in the camp.
-Information such as the Army building what were known as “Quaker Guns,” or cannons which looked real from a distance, but in reality were just wooden logs.
-Then she escaped from the camp and returned to her own.
-Where she told the leadership what she learned.
+Over a few days in camp, she learned important information, including the Army building “Quaker Guns,” or cannons that looked real from a distance but were just wooden logs in reality.
+Then she escaped from the camp and returned to her own, where she told leadership what she learned.